wavefrontHQ/observability-for-kubernetes/operator/README.md

        wavefrontProxy:
          enable: true
    ```
    See [Logs Overview (Beta)](https://docs.wavefront.com/logging_overview.html) for an overview and some links to more doc about the logging beta.
+   See [Bring Your Own Logs Shipper](#bring-your-own-logs-shipper) for an overview of how to use the operator with your own logs shipper.

 5. Deploy the Wavefront Collector and Proxy with your configuration
    ```